deckhouse/sds-node-configurator/docs/LAYOUTS.md

    > - `ssd-sata`: For SATA SSD disks.
    > - `hdd`: For HDD disks.

-#### SDS modules configuration example (combined storage, «Partial mirror»)
+#### SDS modules configuration example (combined storage, "Partial mirror")

-This example describes configuring three nodes according to the [«Partial mirror»](#partial-mirror) scenario.
+This example describes configuring three nodes according to the ["Partial mirror"](#partial-mirror) scenario.
 After configuration, six [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources with randomly generated names will be created in the cluster.
 In the future, it will be possible to specify names for [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources created during automatic Volume Group discovery by adding an `LVM` tag with the desired resource name.

 List [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources by running the command: